nhayward/revpit/user/pages/02.editors/holly-ingraham/bio.md

 Holly Ingraham is a professional editor with over a decade's worth of industry experience.
 She specializes in developmental editing, proofreading and career consultation, particularly in the areas of romance, women's fiction, mystery and YA.
 Publishing is all about collaboration and communication, and she loves helping an author put the pieces together to help create their best book possible.

-Holly started her publishing career as the agency assistant at BookEnds Literary, and spent ten years as an in-house acquisitions editor for St. Martin's Press, where she worked with numerous New York Times and USA Today bestselling authors, and helped launch debut authors who have gone on to have long, successful careers.
+Holly started her publishing career as the agency assistant at BookEnds Literary Agency, and spent ten years as an in-house acquisitions editor for St. Martin's Press, where she worked with numerous _New York Times_ and _USA Today_ bestselling authors, and helped launch debut authors who have gone on to have long, successful careers.
 She launched Holly Ingraham Editorial in March 2018 where she works with large publishing houses, such as Amazon Publishing, Audible, St. Martin’s Press, Swoon Reads, and Tor doing developmental editing and proofreading, as well as working with private clients that range from aspiring writers to New York Times bestselling authors.

 She lives just outside of NYC with her husband, twin daughters, and two furbabies.

 ##### MSWL